 what does it mean for the financial services sector?

-Nick a Partner at PricewaterhouseCoopers, Sydney.
+Nick Houseman FTIA is a Partner in Transfer Pricing at PricewaterhouseCoopers, Sydney.
 Nick has over 15 years experience

 advising on transfer pricing matters with a focus on the financial services sector.
 Nick also has extensive experience in local and